-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th March to 24th April 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered nonproject related.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th April to 24th May 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered non-project related.
 The exceedances are mainly due to the natural variation and rainstorm events. - 5.1.3 The tentative coral monitoring is scheduled in August 2009 during wet season.
-Soil nutrient results will be presented in the next monthly report. - 5.1.4 The tentative landscape and visual monitoring is scheduled in May 2009.
-The Contractor was reminded to replace or remove dead trees, and any other trees found to be in poor conditions prior to the next site inspection. - 5.1.5 No environmental complaint / summon was received during the reporting month.
+Soil nutrient results are presented in this monthly report.
+The upcoming soil sampling is scheduled in October 2009. - 5.1.4 The landscape and visual monitoring was carried during the reporting month.
+The Contractor was reminded to perform the landscape maintenance operation on regular basis and update the drawings to show the locations of replacement/replanting trees after the replanting is implemented. - 5.1.5 No environmental complaint / summon was received during the reporting month.